Hecate2/Ignareo-ISML-auto-voter/README.md

 ## Extended features:

+- Ignareo does lack convenient features, but can make use of most ready-made wheels safely.

-- "Retrying" middleware implemented as decorators
+- Retrying middleware implemented as decorators:

   `./DestroyerIGN/retryapi.py` serves as an example depicting how to implement middlewares with decoreators.
 Use a decorator like this: